Sunday, September 22, 2024

 Reflexions in search of a poet

-She is looks at a pile of old journals.
+She is looking at a pile of old journals.
 She finds some of her reflections from the time she had lost her son:

 "I'm looking for a poem